HyperBDR/docs/src/userguide/poc/failback-agent-source-pre-settings.md

 | data disk1 capacity | 200GB | 200GB |
 | data disk2 capacity | 500GB | 500GB |

-## Configure the IP address for the Failback Transition Host Host - Agent
+## Configure the IP address for the Failback Transition Host - Agent

 ::: tip
-The virtual machine/physical machine has already been created as a failback Transition Host in the source production environment by defaul.
+The virtual machine/physical machine has already been created as a Failback Transition Host in the source production environment by defaul.
 :::

 ### Login the Failback Transition Host system